Johan Fourie

-He was raised in Vereeniging in Gauteng Province where he attended school and won his first national 1500m in 1979 while still a junior.
+He was born in Springs and raised in Vereeniging in Gauteng Province, where he attended school and won his first national 1500m in 1977 while still a junior.

 Prevented from competing on international stage, he nevertheless managed to entertain athletics followers in the 1980s which has been characterised as a golden age of South African middle and long distance running.
 Apart from running more than 50 sub-four miles, he also ran two sub-four miles in one hour and in 1984 was awarded the Beinart award by the South African Athletics Statisticians for being the top ranked South African athlete in the world in 1983.